 Let’s find your perfect pair of jeans

-I wear jeans at least 3-4 times per week.
-Sometimes more.
-I’ve tried on hundreds of pairs, and owned almost as many.
+I love jeans.
+I wear jeans all the time.
+And I’ve tried on hundreds of pairs, and owned almost as many.

 I recently got a reader question about the fit of jeans, and it made me realize that I constantly see women wearing the wrong size or style of jeans for their body.
 So let’s talk about it!

 And remember, the perfect pair of jeans for me might not be the perfect pair for you, because we have different bodies.
 So it’s important to be patient and find the pair that’s right for you.
-And then buy three pairs in every color so you never run out 😉
+And then buy three pairs in every color in case they ever go out of stock 😉

 Time to talk about jeans.
 Fit, size, length, material, and more.